Gilcemir/DynamicProgramming/GridTraveler/README.md

     PS.: Important note: dont use operator *= above, because the division operator can misscalculate a value, for example

     imagine that (n - k + i)/i = 3/2, which will return 1, and its not right.
 If you multiply before, you can avoid that kind of error.
+---

+    Time O(m)
+    Space O(1)

+    Time: since we will only iterate through 1 to m, the time complexity will be O(m).
+If your testcases have a lot of decompensation (m = 1, n = 100) you can easily change the code to iterate through the smaller value because of the binomial property : for m + n = length,
+    Binomial(length, m) = Binomial(length, n).

+    Space: Constant space.
+Trivial to understand.